Robust Utility Maximization with Intractable Claims under Distributional Ambiguity: A Random Distributionally Robust Optimization Approach: Uniqueness of the optimal decision

 \section{\bf Uniqueness of the optimal decision}

-Having established the duality result under the concavity assumption, we now show that a mild strengthening of this assumption ensures the uniqueness of the optimal decision.
-While the existence of an optimal environment variable $Y^*$ is not essential for solving the decision problem itself, it is instrumental in proving the uniqueness of the optimal decision.
-Accordingly, we also present a corresponding existence result for the optimal environment variable.
+Building on the duality result under the concavity assumption, we now show that a mild strengthening of this assumption guarantees the uniqueness of the optimal decision.

+Although the existence of an optimal environment variable $Y^*$ is not essential for solving the decision problem itself, it plays a crucial role in establishing the uniqueness of the optimal decision.
+Accordingly, we first present a corresponding existence result for the optimal environment variable as a preparatory step.